gzc/kicksystems/system_design.md

     //write
     Unlock()

 We can make 26 small maps according to the first character of the word.
+If the word starts with 'b', we can do like this :

+    Lock(b)
+    //wrirte
+    Unlock()